John Crawshaw Raynes: Further information

 He later achieved the rank of Battery Sergeant Major.

 On his death the following was noted:

 His funeral took place in the presence of nineteen Victoria Cross recipients, eight of which were Yorkshire VC.
 Holders.
 The Yorkshire VC’s were; Captain George Sanders, Lieutenant Wilfred Edwards, Sergeant Fred McNess, Sergeant Charles Smith Hull, Sergeant Albert Mountain, Lance Corporal Frederick W Dobson, Private Arthur Poulter, Private William Boynton Butler who were acting as pallbearers.
 The 71st Field Brigade Royal Artillery provided the gun carriage that carried the coffin of Mr Raynes, followed by the chairman of the LEEDS “Old Contemptibles Association”, Captain W.E.
 Gage, carrying a purple cushion with JCR’s medals upon it a wreath of Flanders poppies and evergreen in the shape of a Victoria Cross was carried by Lieutenant Edwards.

 The wreath was intended as a souvenir for JCR from the VC Dinner at the House of Lords.
 The wreath bore the message “In affectionate memory from brother VC’s of Leeds, who sorely missed their comrade at the Prince of Wales’s dinner, whence this emblem was brought for him.”
 Mr Raynes was intended to go to the dinner but he had to give his apologies, he asked if his son John Kenneth, age 18 would be able to take his place.

 Mr Raynes received a telegram on Armistice Day from the other Yorkshire VC’s who attended the dinner, stating that they regretted that he could not attend and complete the party, sending their greetings.
 They promised him a memento of the dinner, (the VC shaped wreath).
 The service was held at St Clement’s Church, with the Lord and Lady Mayor and the Chief Constable in attendance, along with a squad of police.

 He was buried at Harehills Cemetery, Leeds.
 A firing squad was arranged and provided by the West Yorkshire Regiment and the Last Post was sounded.
 The cemetery gates had to be closed due to the number of people that were there to pay their respects, an estimated 25 to 30,000.
-So was the popularity of this brave man.
+So was the popularity of John Crawshaw Raynes.